Mike Siani (American football): Regular season

+Playoffs

+Personal life

 When his playing career ended, Siani was an indoor football coach for several teams, being named the interim head coach for the Myrtle Beach Stingrays, Fayetteville Guard and Florence Phantoms.
 He was named the head coach of the Atlantic City CardSharks in 2004, and the Richmond Raiders of the American Indoor Football Association in 2010.
 Siani has been employed as a scout for the New Orleans Saints, and was the quarterbacks and wide receivers coach for the Princeton Tigers Varsity Sprint Football program in 2009.

-The Cincinnati Reds' 2018 draft choice with the same name is a distant relative of Siani's.
+Major League Baseball player Michael Siani is a distant relative of Siani's.

 Books

-“Cheating is Encouraged: A Hard-Nosed History of the 1970’s Raiders” was authored by Mike Siani and Kristine Setting Clark.
+“Cheating is Encouraged: A Hard-Nosed History of the 1970s Raiders” was authored by Mike Siani and Kristine Setting Clark.